somenewaccountthen/blocktube_scripts/README.md

 - const hideToday  = true

+## Block narcicssists
+hideNarcissists blocks any video with a title starting with "I "
+- const hideNarcissists  = true

+## Block exotic char sets
+hideExoticCharChannelsAndTitles blocks videos with titles or channel names containing a significant amount of non-latin characters from being processed or displayed.
+Non-latin characters include any characters outside the range of Latin script, such as special symbols, emojis, or characters from non-Latin scripts like Arabic, Chinese, Cyrillic, Thai, etc.

+- const hideExoticCharChannelsAndTitles = true

 ## Toggles for video age
 ### Hide videos with ages that contain 'x hour', 'x hours' and '1 day'
 - const hideToday  = false